CadQuery/cadquery/cadquery/occ_impl/README.txt

-CadQuery implementation based on PythonOCC
+CadQuery implementation based on OCP